john-cd/rust_howto/bk/drafts/categories/database-implementations/index.md

 ## Message Queues Written in Rust

-- [robustmq][c~robustmq~github]↗ is a next-generation, high-performance, cloud-native, converged message queue that is compatible with multiple mainstream message queuing protocols and has complete Serverless capabilities.
+- [robustmq][c~robustmq~repo]↗ is a next-generation, high-performance, cloud-native, converged message queue that is compatible with multiple mainstream message queuing protocols and has complete Serverless capabilities.
-- [rocketmq-rust][c~rocketmq-rust~github]↗: Apache RocketMQ build in Rust.
+- [rocketmq-rust][c~rocketmq-rust~repo]↗: Apache RocketMQ build in Rust.
 Faster, safer, and with lower memory usage.

 </div>